 There are always other options to make a tasty unhealthy treat into a healthy one.
 This recipe for healthy fudge pops I adapted from The Creekside Cook.

 Benefits: Coconut milk contains healthy fatty acids and is safe for dairy sensitive folks.
-A little honey and cocoa powder are nothing to get too excited about.
-Honey beats the known terrible for you high fructose corn syrup any day.
+A little honey and cocoa powder.
+Honey is quite a natural sugar to use.
 Cocoa powder has minerals including iron.
-There are no nasty ingredients.

 Fresh Flavor: Healthy fudge pops made with coconut milk are a healthy option for creamy frozen treat.